hacks-guide/Guide_Wii/_pages/en_US/wiibackupmanager.md

 * [Wii Backup Manager](https://static.wiidatabase.de/Wii-Backup-Manager.zip)

-We recommend you copy games over with [Witgui](https://desairem.com/wordpress/category/witgui-download/) if you use macOS, or [Wii Backup Fusion](https://github.com/larsenv/Wii-Backup-Fusion) for Windows, macOS, and Linux.
+It is recommended you copy games over with [Witgui](https://desairem.com/wordpress/category/witgui-download/) if you use macOS, or [Wii Backup Fusion](https://github.com/larsenv/Wii-Backup-Fusion) for Windows, macOS, and Linux.
 Wii Backup Manager is only compatible with Windows.
 {: .notice--info}

 For storing multiple games, we recommend an external hard drive for your Wii.
 We will refer to it as a "USB drive" in this guide.
 Most of those found on the market should work fine.